SpindleASA/spindle-guides/crypto.md

 *Price impact*: the % increase your swap will have on the price of YARN.
 As the amount you are swapping increases or the size of the liquidity pool decreases, the price impact increases.
 If the price impact is greater than 5%, Tinyman will give a warning.
 For beginners, it is recommended to swap only if the price impact is less than 5%.

-Click the blue ‘Swap’ button at the bottom of the page, then ‘Confirm swap’ on the next page.
+Click the blue ‘Swap’ button at the bottom of the page, then ‘Confirm’ on the next page.
 Sign the transaction in your wallet.

-If the transaction was successful, you will get a confirmation screen with the transaction ID and an option to redeem your excess amount.
-Tip: If the excess amount is less than the 0.002 ALGO transaction fee or if you plan to make multiple purchases of the same asset (for example, if you want to DCA into YARN), you may want to wait to redeem it.
+If the transaction was successful, you will get a confirmation screen with the transaction ID and the received amount.

 ![swap](/images/crypto/swap.jpg)